 If you are not an AFSCME unit member, you are eligible to participate in the Optional Retirement Program (ORP).
 You must choose between the ORP and the State Employees’ Retirement System (SERS) within 180 days of your first eligibility.
 Your first contributions upon employment are typically remitted to SERS.
 If you elect ORP coverage, you may transfer your funds from SERS to the ORP.

 The Optional Retirement Program is a portable retirement program that is funded with individual accounts for participants.
 Each participant selects a Provider to invest plan contributions.
 The current Providers are:

 - Fidelity Investments

-You can learn more about the ORP, and comparative information about the SERS, at: http://www.mass.edu/forfacstaff/orp/choosing.asp
+Learn more about the ORP and comparative information about the SERS at https://www.mass.edu/forfacstaff/orp/choosing.asp